noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 #### At what amplitude do these devices emit EMFs

-Regulations in Australia limit the power that devices that utilize Wi-Fi can emit to 30dBm (ACMA, n.d.) or ~1 Watt (Clark, 2022).
+Regulations in Australia limit the power that devices that utilise Wi-Fi can emit to 30dBm (ACMA, n.d.) or ~1 Watt (Clark, 2022).
 The Qi Charging standard can transmit a maximum of 15 Watts (The Ultimate Guide to Wireless Charging, 2022).

 ### Research Question